crodrigoturner/blog/content/about.md

 Built with Eleventy and deployed on Netlify.

-The font is *Atkinson Hyperlegible* served by Google Fonts.
+The font is *Atkinson Hyperlegible* and *Piazzolla* served by Google Fonts.

 Icons are from [Iconsvg](https://iconsvg.xyz/).